Hollows (series): Rachel Mariana Morgan

 A 25-year-old witch-born, day-walking demon.
 She is an equal partner in the 'Vampiric Charms' freelance runner and security service that she founded with Ivy Tamwood (a living vampire) and Jenks (a pixy), all formerly with the vampire-run federal Inderland Security (IS) police service, although they now frequently work in collaboration with the human-run Federal Inderland Bureau (FIB) on special projects.
 The three live and work together in a small decommissioned stone church with attached garden and graveyard in the Hollows district outside Cincinnati.
 Initially practicing only simple herb-based earth magic, as the stories progress Rachel is forced to learn and master progressively more difficult ley line and even demon magic to do her job and protect the lives of her friends and family.
 Yet even as her power grows, Rachel never loses her moral center; she frequently risks her own safety to avoid harm to others.
 Rachel is the sole female survivor of the Rosewood Syndrome, a normally fatal genetic blood disorder that occurs only in witch children.
 Eventually, it is revealed that witches are in fact demons that have had their magical potential reduced by an ancient curse, and Rosewood Syndrome is the result of witch children being born with the full potential of demon magic.
-Described by Trent as "five-foot-eight inches of bothersome redhead", Rachel has green eyes and shoulder-length frizzy hair which seems to have life of its own.
+Described by Trent as "five-foot-eight inches of bothersome redhead", Rachel has green eyes and red, shoulder-length frizzy hair which seems to have life of its own.
 With a lean, athletic build, she looks good in leather, but can also dress elegantly as required for work.
 Rachel appreciates the finer qualities of the male form and does not discriminate based on species.
 Her gift is improvisation under stress.
 Her mother, Alice, is still living, and she has one estranged older brother (Robbie) who escaped being born with Rosewood.
 Rachel's aura color is gold, like both Trent and Algaliarept.